-A list of trainers who have undertaken a STEPS Train the Colonoscopy Trainer course and can show evidence of maintaining and updating trainer skills relevant to the procedures for which they act as a trainer within the 5-year revalidation cycle.
+A list of trainers who have undertaken a Training the Trainers: (RCP - TTT, TCT, TGT or RCS TTT) course and can show evidence of maintaining and updating trainer skills relevant to the procedures for which they act as a trainer within the 5-year revalidation cycle.

-18.2: A nominated local training lead has overall responsibility for ensuring the induction and appraisal of trainees (with recognised time in their job plan).
+18.2: A nominated local training lead has overall responsibility for ensuring the induction and appraisal of trainees (with recognised time in their job plan.